zinh/zinh.github.io/_posts/2020-01-20-event-driven-with-ruby-fiber.markdown

 ---
 layout: post
 title: "Event driven non blocking IO with Ruby's fiber"
-date: 2019-08-16 15:16:00
+date: 2020-01-20 15:16:00
-summary: How can we implement reactor using Ruby's fiber
+summary: In this post, I will introduce about Ruby's fiber and some of its application in concurrency processing.
-description: Fiber is with Ruby since version 1.9.
-However recently has been resurface due to actively work on improving Ruby's concurrency performance.
-In this blog post, we will get some basic use of Fiber and try to implementing an Reactor server using Fiber.
+description: In this post, I will introduce about Ruby's fiber and some of its application in concurrency processing.
 categories: ruby
 ---

 Fiber is with Ruby since version 1.9.
 However recently it has been resurfaced due to active work on improving Ruby's concurrency performance.
 In this blog post, I will explain some basic usage with Fiber.

-To put is simply, Fiber is just a function that can be stop and resume.
+To put is simply, Fiber is just a function that can be stopped and resumed.
 To understand how it is of any use to stop and resume a function at will, let's compare it with the tradionally sequential execution model.

 ~~~rb
 # sequencial.rb